tarakanbg/ptd.vateud.net/README.md

 The currently existing roles are:

 * __Admin__: has full management access to the entire backend and all data types and records
 * __Examiner__: has read only access to the all data types.
 Has full management access to the "Examination" records.
 Can update existing pilot records for non-upgraded pilots.
+Can update their own personal user details & password.
 * __Instructor__: has read only access to the all data types.
 Has full management access to the "Trainings" records.
 Can update existing pilot records for non-upgraded pilots.
+Can update their own personal user details & password.

 A user __without any defined role__ has read-only access to the entire backend.

-Note: It's perfectly possible to combine several roles to one user, so for example a single user can be both an instructor and an examiner, which would grant him the combined privileges of both these roles.

 ### Dashboard
 The dashboard is the starting place for admins and managers and lists a summary of all currently existing record types.
 The navigation menu on the left allows switching between the available record types.